 About

-I'm a first-year Ph.D.
-Student at the University of Michigan Ann Arbor, where I'm a member of the Strategic Reasoning Group in the AI Lab at Michigan.
+I'm a second-year Ph.D.
+Candidate at the University of Michigan Ann Arbor, where I'm a member of the Strategic Reasoning Group in the AI Lab at Michigan.
 I am extremely fortunate to be advised by Prof. Michael Wellman.
 I hold dual US and EU citizenship.

-I completed my undergraduate studies at Lafayette College with a B.A. in Mathematical-Economics and Data Science (2021) and received my M.S. in Computer Science from Tufts University (2024).
+I completed my undergraduate studies at Lafayette College where I studied Mathematical Economics and Data Science (2021) and received my M.S. in Computer Science from Tufts University (2024).
 During my master's, I balanced full-time industry work with academic research.

 During Spring and Summer 2024, I worked as a research fellow for the Air Force Research Lab (AFRL), collaborating with the AI & Autonomous Decision Making Group and the Control Science Center on differential game theory, pursuit-evasion games, GNNs, and graph theory, hosted by Dr. Scott Nivison.